turbopro/ExData_Plotting1/CourseProject1/README.md

 	sqldf	gsubfn	proto	RSQLite	RSQLite.extfuns	DBI	tcltk

-* The retrieval of the subset of data from the large dataset is done in a separate function, "readSubsetData()", from the relevant "plotn()" functions.
-This allows both function sets to be designed to do only what they need to do: the "plotn()" functions plot, while the "readSubsetData()" function reads in the data subset.
+* The retrieval of the subset of data from the large dataset is done in a separate function, 'readSubsetData()', from the relevant 'plotN()' functions.
+This allows the functions to be designed to do only what they need to do: the 'plotN()' functions create the plots; while the 'readSubsetData()' function is designed to read in and return the subset of the data.

-* The "readSubsetData()" function will retrieve the required subset of the data, store this data as a dataframe, and place it into the global environment.
-All "plotn()" functions will check for this dataframe, and if it is not present, a call to the "readSubsetData()" function is made to retrieve the subset of the data.
-If the dataframe is present, the "plotn()" functions proceed to plot the respective data.
-Effectively, the dataframe is cached; no call to the "readSubsetData()" function is made if the dataframe is present in the global environment.
+* When called, each 'plotN()' function will check firstly for the presence of a dataframe with the subset of the data required; if not present, a call to the 'readSubsetData()' function is made.
+The 'readSubsetData()' will retrieve the required subset of the data and return this data as a dataframe to the calling 'plotN()' function.
+The 'plotN()' function then stores the returned dataframe with the subset of the data as a global object, from where this global object effectively becomes a cached resource.
+Further calls to 'plotN()' functions will check for this 'cached' dataframe, and if it is present, the 'plotN()' functions use the dataframe to create the respective plots.
+Effectively, the dataframe with the subset of the data, stored as a global object, is cached: no call to the "readSubsetData()" function is required/made if the dataframe is present in the global environment.

 #####Addendum: